 There will always be some utensils that have been used to cook and serve food that leave behind more unpleasant odour than the others, e.g. a cooker used to make meat curry or a pan used to make fried eggs.
 In our experience, separating them from the other utensils before washing is always a good idea to avoid the spreading of that lingering smell to them.

 3. Rinse the Utensils with Warm Water

-In our opinion, a quick first rinse of the smelly utensils in hot water is just the sort of prep that is needed to get rid of stubborn odour.
+In our opinion, a quick first rinse of the dirty utensils in hot water is just the sort of prep that is needed to get rid of stubborn smell of eggs, meat and other foods.
 Hot water cuts through the smell caused by grime and grease on the utensils.
 This step has worked wonders for us to keep our vessels odour free!

 4. Scrub Your Utensils with The Right Dishwash Detergent

 A good scrub is the key to getting all your vessels clean.
 But, did you know that choosing the right dishwashing agent is an important step to get rid of the unpleasant odour of meat and eggs on your utensils too?